Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.
+- The Nationals pitching staff ranks 29th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Nationals have a 4.92 team ERA that ranks 27th among all league pitching staffs.
+- The Nationals' 4.91 team ERA ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to surrender 197 total home runs at a rate of 1.5 per game (most in baseball).
+- The Nationals surrender the most home runs in baseball (197 total, 1.5 per game).

-- The righty last pitched on Friday against the Philadelphia Phillies, when he tossed four innings, allowing six earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up five hits.

-- The 25-year-old has an ERA of 7.00, with 8.5 strikeouts per nine innings, in five games this season.
-Opponents are hitting .209 against him.
+- The 26-year-old has put up an ERA of 4.56, with 7.5 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.